FindMySchool LogoFindMySchool

 Historic buildings have limitations.
 The characterful Victorian villas that form the campus carry practical constraints.
 Accessibility between buildings is limited, and some facilities reflect the heritage setting rather than purpose-built modern design.

-A-level results sit in the middle tier.
-While GCSE performance places the school in the top 15% nationally, A-level results are more typical, reflecting the all-ability intake.
-Students seeking the most academically selective sixth form environments may consider alternatives, though the breadth of courses and GDST support here offer distinct advantages.
+A-level results are strong but not ultra-selective.
+GCSE and A-level performance both sit in strong national positions, while the all-ability intake means the school is not a purely selective sixth form environment.
+Students seeking the most academically selective sixth forms may consider alternatives, though the breadth of courses and GDST support here offer distinct advantages.

 The Belvedere Academy delivers something genuinely rare: an education shaped by 145 years of girls' school expertise, backed by the resources of the GDST network, at no cost to families.
 The Outstanding grades for behaviour and personal development confirm a school where students feel safe, supported, and challenged to grow.